ABOUT THE TEAM

 As a practitioner, he has conducted thousands of behavioral threat assessments and managed hundreds of high-risk cases.
 His work has been instrumental in decreasing student violence, expulsions, and arrests as well as dismantling the school to prison pipeline.
 He chaired Oregon’s Mid-Valley Student Threat Assessment Team from its inception in 2000 through 2015, and continues to provide consultation to its membership.

 He has also served as a member of the Marion County Threat Advisory Team since 1999.
 He is the editor and principal author of the book, Assessing Student Threats: Implementing the Salem-Keizer System, Second Edition, and has co-authored a number of threat assessment and school security projects, including legislative proposals from the Oregon Governor’s Task Force on School Safety.
+His third book (authored with Courtenay McCarthy and Coleen Van Dreal), Preventing Youth Violence: The Pathway Back through Inclusion and Connection, was released in March of 2022.

 He has advised on, or contributed to, a number of threat assessment guides, including the International Handbook of Threat Assessment, Second Edition; Threat Assessment in the Schools: A Guide to Managing Threatening Situations and to Creating Safe School Climates (U.S. Secret Service and U.S. Department of Education); and Making Prevention a Reality: Identifying, Assessing, and Managing the Threat of Targeted Attacks (Behavioral Analysis Unit, National Center for the Analysis of Violent Crime).
 He has been interviewed by a number of television, radio, and print news outlets, including National Public Radio, Oregon Public Broadcasting, Mother Jones, Esquire, and HBO.